 New homes are subject to the latest building codes which have become tighter over the years.
 These tighter codes have resulted in better energy efficiency, safety and structural integrity, better equipped to resist fire, and better health and indoor air quality.

 5. You Can Easily Add More Features Later

 Some customers think it is easy to add features like a basement or a deck later, but retrofitting can be more complicated and expensive than including such features in the original plan.
 It’s a good idea to work with an experienced builder to ensure they help you thoroughly plan out your new build to ensure they capture all you necessities early in the planning phases.

 The level of communication between the homeowner and designer can impact the final results of the project.
-Therefore make sure that you communicate well and ask questions anytime that you have concerns.
+As a result, make sure that you communicate well and ask questions anytime that you have concerns.

-8. Construction Will Progress Perfectly And Without Delays Or Hiccups
+8. Construction Will Progress Perfectly And Without Delays Or Errors

 The most damaging misconceptions new home buyers often have is that construction will progress flawlessly during the build and that they will move into perfect home upon completion.
-In the real world of home construction, there are usually delays and unforeseen issues during active construction, and then service items or minor touch-ups and repairs that need to be addressed after the home is completed.
-It is important to keep a positive attitude and rolling with the punches in order to have a satisfying experience when building a new home. – Joel Comino, Next Modular
+The reality of new home construction is there are usually delays and unforeseen issues during active construction, and then service items or minor touch-ups and repairs that need to be addressed after the home is completed.
+It is important to keep a positive attitude and “rolling with the punches” in order to have a satisfying experience when building a new home. – Joel Comino, Next Modular

 We’re happy to discuss any of your concerns or questions as well as help inform your home buying research regardless of what stage you’re in.